Buffalo Together fund to distribute $560,000 in grants

-The Buffalo Together Community Response Fund will distribute $560,000 worth of grants to 70 Black-led organizations, as part of the fund's initial response to a mass shooting at a Tops supermarket that killed 10 people.
+The Buffalo Together Community Response Fund will distribute $560,000 worth of grants to 70 Black-led organizations, as part of its initial response to a mass shooting at a Tops supermarket that killed 10 people.

-The grants range in size from $5,000 to $20,000 and will begin to be distributed in the coming days, organizers said Friday.
+The grants range from $5,000 to $20,000 and will begin to be distributed in the coming days, organizers said.

 The Buffalo Together fund is a collaboration of 15 local funders and is being coordinated by the Community Foundation for Greater Buffalo and the United Way of Buffalo and Erie County.
-It is separate from the Buffalo 5/14 Survivors Fund, which is collecting donations for survivors of those killed in the attack, as well as those injured and traumatized.
+It is separate from the Buffalo 5/14 Survivors Fund, which is collecting donations for survivors of those killed, as well as those injured and traumatized in the attack.

 Support Local Journalism